1-day Saga in Central London 2014

 With these uninspiring dice the Vikings started off, aiming to block and tackle their way towards getting the wagon off the opposite side of the boardWith the Warlord still somewhat exposed, the Vikings initial efforts were focused on going toe to toe with the Jomsviking Warriors facing them in the centre - a mutual wipeout here would protect the Warlord, and take a lot of the Jomsvikings who were nearest the baggage wagon out of the game as a viable force.

 The fighting was fierce and confusing, mostly as both sides were using identical figures from the Foundry range.
-They were being drawn to their doom as if entranced by the fires of Brogger the Agrophobic's goat-rogering stinkfart .
+Morale was now at the bottom of Sigismund the Hylophobic's rune-carved tongue-piercings! .
 The aftermath was a feast for crows indeed, with a mutual wipeout on the left and only Harald Hardrada and some rather shellshocked enemy remnants left in the middle of the field.

 Quickly overcoming their surprise at still being alive and so close to a 2-fatigure Warlord, the Jomsvikings charged home gladly and with wild abandon.